Low degree extensions with Cyclic class group: Introduction and Results

-We say $\Psi$ is a Euclidean algorithm for $C$.
-If $C$ is a Euclidean ideal, then every ideal in the ideal class $[C]$ is also a Euclidean ideal, and the ideal class $[C]$ is called {\it Euclidean ideal class.} \end{dfn} The ideal $(1)$ is the Euclidean ideal class if and only if $R$ is a Euclidean domain.
-Lenstra \cite{len} defined the idea of Euclidean ideal classes for integral domains and showed that if an integral domain has a Euclidean ideal class, it is automatically a Dedekind domain with a cyclic class group.
-In this paper, we will investigate the existence of ideal classes of the rings of integers of number fields.
+We say $\Psi$ is a Euclidean map for $C$.
+If $C$ is a Euclidean ideal, then every ideal in the ideal class $[C]$ is also a Euclidean ideal, and the ideal class $[C]$ is called a {\it Euclidean ideal class.} \end{definition} The Euclidean ideal class is equivalent to the principal ideal generated by $1_R$ if and only if the ring $R$ is a Euclidean domain.
+Lenstra \cite{len} introduced the concept of Euclidean ideal classes in a more general setting for integral domains.
+However, he showed that if an integral domain contains a Euclidean ideal class, it inherently becomes a Dedekind domain with a cyclic class group.
+In this paper, we explore the presence of ideal classes within the rings of integers in number fields.

-Ram Murty and H.Graves \cite{RG13} bypassed the assumption of GRH for a specific class of number fields, and they proved the following theorem, \begin{theorem}[Ram Murty and H.Graves \cite{RG13}] Let $K$ be a number field, Galois over $\Q$.
+Ram Murty and Graves in \cite{RG13}, managed to circumvent the need for assuming the Generalized Riemann Hypothesis (GRH) in Lenstra's result.
+They successfully established the existence of a Euclidean ideal class in certain abelian number fields. \begin{theorem}[Ram Murty and H.Graves \cite{RG13}] Let $K$ be a number field that is Galois over $\Q$.
 If its Hilbert class field $H(K)$ has an abelian Galois group over $\Q$ and if $\rank(\cO_K ^{\times})\geq 4$, then